snsnsns/snsnsns.github.io/_pages/forMNFC.md

 [Skiers and Snowboarders at lunch break](https://www.instagram.com/p/DEte0cRM36a/?img_index=1): I wrote the content and took these photos of our various age groups of skiers and snowboarders in some down time between mountain sessions.

-[Deadline to Register MSSC post](https://www.instagram.com/p/DC8OxpZsf1Y/): I took this photo of our U14 alpine racers as well as writing the content.
+[Deadline to Register MSSC post](https://www.instagram.com/p/DC8OxpZsf1Y/): I took this photo of our U14 alpine racers and wrote the content.

 [Bash at the Bowl 2024](https://www.instagram.com/p/DG3RJtbv9iv/?utm_source=ig_web_copy_link&igsh=MWcyM2djOTEyazZkbg==): I wrote this content and designed this graphic that also served as a print ad in the <em>Addison Independent</em>.

 <strong>For Dallas Observer/Voice Media Group</strong>

-As an editorial designer at Voice Media Group, I shot photos, hired photographers and curated photos, created graphics, wrote content and built a fun social media persona and built community through VMG's <em>Dallas Observer</em> Instagram account.
+As an editorial designer at Voice Media Group, I shot photos, hired photographers and curated photos, created graphics, wrote content, and built a fun social media persona and built community through VMG's <em>Dallas Observer</em> Instagram account.
 I hired photographers to shoot events and then edited and selected photos for use on the various VMG platforms.

 <div class="gallery" data-columns="3">
 	<img src="/images/blogimages/DO/2016DOMAinstagram.png">